 Reviews theory and research on the social and historical development of writing systems, including consideration of the relationship between oral and written language, writing and other graphic representation systems, alternative technologies, the evolution of writing systems, and the social functions of literacy.
 Same as CI 563.
 Prerequisite: Admission to the graduate programs of a unit offering the graduate specialization in Writing Studies, or consent of instructor.

 Intensive study of selected texts, genres, themes, or theoretical issues in medieval British literature (usually focusing on either Old English or Middle English texts), or of scholarly methods in medieval studies (such as editing, paleography, or bibliography and methods of historical research).
 Same as MDVL 514.
-May be repeated if topics vary.
+4 graduate hours.
+No professional credit.
+May be repeated in separate terms up to 12 hours, if topics vary.
 Prerequisite: A college course devoted entirely to an aspect of medieval studies or consent of instructor.

-May be repeated if topics vary.
+Seminar for the advanced study of Shakespearean texts from any of a variety of approaches, such as bibliographic, contextual, thematic, theoretical, adaptation, or performance perspectives.
+4 graduate hours.
+No professional credit.
+May be repeated in separate terms up to 12 hours, if topics vary.
 Prerequisite: A college course devoted entirely to an aspect of Shakespeare's work or consent of instructor.

 Seminar dedicated to the study of texts, genres, themes, and/or theoretical issues from the non-Shakespearean literature of the early modern period (approximately 1500-1700).
 4 graduate hours.
 No professional credit.
-May be repeated in separate terms to a maximum of 16 hours, if topics vary.
+May be repeated in separate terms to a maximum of 12 hours, if topics vary.
 Prerequisite: A college course devoted entirely to an aspect of Renaissance studies or consent of instructor.

 May be repeated if topics vary.
 Prerequisite: A college course devoted entirely to an aspect of Victorian studies or consent of instructor.